ArturoBradic/Responsive-Portfolio/README.md

 A mobile and tablet-friendly portfolio.

-For a list of my work, make sure to navigate to the portfolio page.
+For a list of my work, navigate to the portfolio page.